aws-samples/eks-workshop-v2/website/docs/servicemesh/30-authentication-and-authorization/30-setting-up-auth0-application.md

 weight: 5
 ---

-In this chapter, you will learn how to secure applications running on Kubernetes with Istio and Auth0.
+This chapter will teach you to enhance the security of applications operating on Kubernetes with the use of Istio and Auth0.

-Before start working on this, you need to
+To proceed with the task, you must:

-- Verify that you are exposing port 80 for the bookinfo application using a Gateway resource.
+* Ensure that port 80 is accessible for the bookinfo application through the use of a Gateway resource.
-- Configure the ingress gateway to route traffic to your bookinfo services, and you do that using a VirtualService resource.
+* Set up the ingress gateway to direct traffic to your bookinfo services through the configuration of a VirtualService resource.

 #### Routing Traffic to Services Using An Istio Gateway
 Remember you created the `bookinfo-gateway` resource in the ["Expose a Service" section under the "Traffic Management"](../20-traffic-management/30-expose_a_service.md) chapter.